What is GLP (Good Laboratory Practice) & Why Is It Important? | Allucent

 History of GLP

 GLP regulations have become an ingrained part of maintaining quality in drug development for many years, however these regulations are younger than one may think.
 The FDA issued the Guidance for Industry Good Laboratory Practices Regulations in 1978 in response to an observed lack of quality as well as scientific integrity in nonclinical toxicology studies in the mid-1970s.
-The most notable instance being a scandal involving Industrial Bio-Test Laboratories in which former executives were accused of providing false data to chemical companies that were then submitted to the government to prove their products were safe.
+The most notable instance was a scandal involving Industrial Bio-Test Laboratories in which former executives were accused of providing false data to chemical companies that were then submitted to the government to prove their products were safe.
 Before the FDA implemented these regulations, New Zealand and Denmark released their own GLP regulations years earlier in 1972.
 The Organization for Economic Co-operation and Development (OECD) adopted these principles in 1992 to promote compliance on a larger scale.
 Both sets of regulations cover a vast array of sectors including:

 • General provisions